Notary Public Licensing

 Any person eighteen years of age or older, who either resides in, or has a principal place of business in Connecticut may apply for appointment as a Notary Public.

-All applicants must submit a completed application form, pay the application fee of $120.00, and pass a written examination administered by the Secretary of the State's Office.
-The examination is contained in the application form and the applicant completes the examination under oath.
+All applicants must submit a completed application form (online in the eLicense system -- see above) and pay the application fee of $120.00.
+An examination is contained in the application process and the applicant completes the examination under oath.
 Successful applicants will receive a certificate of appointment.

 Term of Appointment